 To work on story retell using The Gingerbread Man, use file folder activities to help scaffold oral narration.

-Some of your students may need step by step visual supports with what happened in the story.
-Use the file folders in my TPT store to plan leveled activities for your students.
-For SLPs doing teletherapy or using their iPad, I have a Boom Card version for The Gingerbread Man story retell.
+Some of your students may need step-by-step visual supports with what happened in the story.
+For SLPs doing teletherapy or using their iPad, using the Boom Card version for The Gingerbread Man story retell can be an easy Gingerbread Man lesson plan.

 You may have some students with complex communication needs and need additional supports to help them demonstrate their comprehension of the story.
 You can have your students match characters or story elements if they can’t verbally sequence the story.